Posted on 17th July 2020 by Philippa Wilford

 Health & Hope is addressing the crisis through our COVID-19 Response project.
 Alongside this, our ongoing community services remain as vital as ever.

 We launched our response on 21st April 2020.
-Five medical teams undertook an enormous logistical challenge, deliverying resources and health education to 135 remote villages in Chin State, in addition to reaching 4 makeshift camps for Internally Displaced People (IDP) in Samee.
+Five medical teams undertook an enormous logistical challenge, delivering resources and health education to 135 remote villages in Chin State, in addition to reaching 4 makeshift camps for Internally Displaced People (IDP) in Samee.

 Hospitals and rural clinics in Chin State also had diminishing access to resources as the country went into lockdown and we were pleased to provide Personal Protective Equipment (PPE) and vital medical supplies to 13 hospitals and rural clinics.